Family Weekend Getaway

 Day Two

-Start your day off right with breakfast.
-Valley Bistro in Enola serves breakfast all day, so you don't have to worry if you get a late start to the day.
-Menu items include delectable delights with a creative twist -- like Fruity Pebbles French Toast and Funfetti Pancakes.
+Start your day right with breakfast.
+Valley Bistro in Enola serves breakfast all day, so you don't have to worry if you get a late start.
+Menu items include delectable delights with a creative twist, like Fruity Pebbles French Toast and Funfetti Pancakes.
 At Fay's Country Kitchen in Carlisle, guests will enjoy generous portions of homestyle cooking.
 Be sure to try the pancakes and bring cash because Fay's does not accept credit cards.

 Then begin your family adventure as you discover these hotspots for family fun.
 (Find a complete list of family fun activities.)

 Set sail aboard the Pride of the Susquehanna Riverboat, an authentic stern-driven paddle wheeler based on City Island near Harrisburg.
-There are several public sightseeing cruises offered daily, or check their website for themed family-fun cruises.
+Several public sightseeing cruises are offered daily, or check their website for themed family-fun cruises.
 (NOTE: The Pride's season runs from May through November.)
+Other seasonal City Island activities include AAA baseball with the Senators and mini-golf.
+Parents will appreciate the delightful drink offerings at the year-round Harrisburg Beach Club, which offers scenic views of the Harrisburg skyline and the Susquehanna River.

 Sports Emporium-129